bugbit-io/flipflop/README.md

 <script src="pathto/flipflop.js"></script>
 ```

-You need to init flipFlop immediately if you like:
+You can init FlipFlop immediately if you like:

 ```
 <script src="pathto/flipflop.js"></script>